-A skewed workload leads to certain keys being accessed more frequently.
-In OM, a highly skewed workload leads to some sellers and associated products being more popular than others.
+\fakesub{Effect of Workload Skewness} In OM, a highly skewed workload leads to some sellers and associated products being more popular than others.
 We follow the OM experimental procedure~\cite{laigner2024benchmark}, on which varying seller skewness is sufficient to stress a target system.
-We do not include Dapr in this experiment because there is no transactional isolation, and the concurrent data structures of the C\# language drive the contention degree.
+Dapr is omitted because it does not support transactional isolation.

-Figure~\ref{fig:skewness_1} shows the effect of increasing skewness levels on throughput.
-For \textbf{a)}, we noticed that the increasing contention, leading to more item versions in the system and increasing memory pressure, and the high tail latency of \texttt{Seller Dashboard}, drives the throughput decaying trend, a normal phenomenon given that very few specific sellers and their products are involved in queries.
-In \textbf{b)}, removing \texttt{Seller Dashboard} from the transaction ratio withdraws the decaying effect, yielding an increase of 18\% (uniform) up to 61\% (very high) in throughput.
-We also observe that different skewnesses have a marginal effect on throughput, demonstrating the effectiveness of vMODB concurrency primitives.
+As shown in Figure~\ref{fig:skewness_1}a), the increasing contention leads to a decay in throughput.
+This can be attributed to the more item versions in the system, increasing memory pressure, and the high tail latency of \texttt{Seller Dashboard}, an avoidable phenomenon given that very few specific sellers and their products are involved in queries.
+In Figure~\ref{fig:skewness_1}b), removing \texttt{Seller Dashboard} from the transaction ratio withdraws the decaying effect, yielding an increase of 18\% (uniform) up to 61\% (very high) in throughput.
+We also observe that the skewness has a marginal effect on throughput, demonstrating the effectiveness of \name\ concurrency primitives.

-Figure~\ref{fig:skewness_2} exhibits the end-to-end latency of different skew levels for Figure~\ref{fig:skewness_1} \textbf{a)}.
-We distinguish the results of the \texttt{Seller Dashboard} (\textbf{a}) from the transactions that run in the context of a batch (\textbf{b}) for a proper analysis.
-We observe \texttt{Seller Dashboard} latency shows little difference across skew levels, whereas batch committed transactions show a typical increasing trend as skewness increases.
-We omit the results of vMODB running without \texttt{Seller Dashboard} because numbers are similar to no/low skewness across all levels.
+Figure~\ref{fig:skewness_2} exhibits the end-to-end latency for workloads in Figure~\ref{fig:skewness_1}a).
+We distinguish the results of the \texttt{Seller Dashboard} (\textbf{a}) from the transactions that run in the context of a batch (\textbf{b}) for a proper analysis. \texttt{Seller Dashboard}'s latency shows little variation across skew levels, whereas that of batch committed transactions increases as skewness increases.